jcolag/entropy-arbitrage/2021-08-26-yesteryear.md

 First, presumably the names thrown around here are for our benefit, since it has been fairly firmly established that Vulcan names are too difficult for humans to either hear or understand, and so they use simple substitutes with outsiders, which would justify the silly "five letters, starts with an *S* and usually ends with a *K*" rule.
 So, if there's a "real" Selek or Sasak at all, that's probably not how they'd be introduced to Sarek.

 Second, Vulcans have a polytheistic religion, as indicated by the plural "our gods."
-The possessive ("our") might further indicate that the religion derives from ancestor worship, as something akin to [household deities](https://en.wikipedia.org/wiki/Household_deity).
+The possessive ("our") might further indicate that the religion derives from ancestor worship, as something akin to {% wiki Household_deity|household deities|en %}.

  > **SAREK**: Spock.
 Spock, being Vulcan means following disciplines and philosophies that are difficult and demanding of both mind and body.
  >